Owen-sz/freegeek-info-script/README.md

 - [ ] Typing anything but `n` or `{Enter}` in the camera module closes the script without sign off message
 - [ ] Disk Health module sometimes doesn't output anything, seems to not be able to detect "$root" as a device type
 - [ ] Screen Size and Resolution modules unreliable on laptops, `inxi` works fine
+- [ ] SD card is not always accurate

 ### Quirks:
 - NVIDIA drivers may not be properly installed to scrape VRAM, may need an extra package installed